Red Apple-Scented Slime Recipe

 • Red food coloring

-1. Pour out your PVC glue into a large bowl.
-Then fill the empty glue bottle with the warm water (so that it’s about â…“ full) and put the lid back on.
-Shake the bottle to get the rest of the glue off the sides and dissolved in the water.
-Then pour the glue and water into the bowl with the rest of the glue, and stir till it’s all blended together.
+2. Fill the empty glue bottle with warm water (so that it's about ⅓ full) and put the lid back on.
+Shake the bottle to get the rest of the glue off the sides and dissolve in the water.

-2. Now add the baking soda.
+4. Now add the baking soda.
 Mix thoroughly.

-4. Slowly add the contact lens solution to the glue mixture and stir well between additions.
+6. Slowly add the contact lens solution to the glue mixture and stir well between additions.
 The mix will come together into a soft ball as you mix.

-Slime doesn’t take long to make, and doesn’t require a ton of special ingredients or work.
+Slime doesn’t take long to make and doesn’t require a ton of special ingredients or work.
 Once you have the basic recipe and ingredients, you can make as many variations as you like!
 Try some of our favorite recipes:

 What combinations will you come up with?